 Amazon is hosting Amazon Accelerate, a free-to-attend virtual summit taking place from September 1–3.
 Amazon boasts the conference as the “biggest-ever U.S. event dedicated to seller success.”

-Sellers can expect to discover insights, strategies, and techniques from experts to help their small business thrive.
+Accordingly, sellers can expect to discover insights, strategies, and techniques from experts to help their business thrive.

 The biggest name in e-commerce has set two unique agendas; one for current sellers, another for those just starting or interested in selling on Amazon.
 More than 60 sessions hosted by Amazon pros covering all aspects of the platform are currently scheduled throughout the three-day event.

 Among scheduled events, conversations with successful sellers and educational walkthroughs stick out as great resources.
 Especially for FBA beginners, the summit provides a tremendous learning experience.